akhsudop/redux-phonebook/README.md

   Extension, providing a powerful debugging tool for inspecting and manipulating the application state.

-## Getting Started

-To get started with the Phonebook app, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`
-4. Open the app in your browser at `http://localhost:3000`

 ## Usage

 1. Fill in the contact form with the required information.